Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Introduction

+For detection, this work introduces the \textbf{Negative Missing Information Scoring System (NMISS)}, a novel evaluation layer that extends traditional metrics by incorporating contextual relevance.
+Unlike prior metrics, which assess only lexical or semantic overlap with reference answers, NMISS leverages context from external sources to distinguish genuine hallucinations from contextually valid elaborations.
+Specifically, it examines lexical items present in model outputs but absent from human references, evaluating whether these additions are substantiated by the provided context.
+Through this mechanism, NMISS refines traditional scoring methods to more accurately reflect whether supplementary content contributes relevant information or constitutes hallucination.

-Results show that Gemma2 and GPT-4 achieve the highest overall performance in Italian healthcare-related question-answering tasks across all difficulty levels, while Gemma exhibits the highest rate of hallucinations.
-The NMISS scoring system provides a more accurate assessment of LLM performance, especially in high-difficulty tasks for mid-tier models like Llama2, Llama3, and Mistral, which show notable improvements compared to traditional metrics.
-Additionally, NMISS recognizes the value of contextual information provided by models in cases where they fail to deliver exact matches to expected answers in difficult tasks.
-By focusing on the relevance and coherence of the provided context, NMISS highlights its advantage in evaluating responses that are partially correct or contextually appropriate, even when they do not fully align with the reference answers.
+Under the RAG-based evaluation, Gemma-2 and GPT-4 achieve the highest overall performance across all difficulty levels, demonstrating strong grounding and retrieval effectiveness, while Gemma exhibits the highest hallucination rate.
+NMISS, in turn, provides a more reliable assessment of model behavior, particularly in high-difficulty cases for mid-tier models such as Llama-2, Llama-3, and Mistral, which show notable improvements under this context-aware metric.
+Interestingly, models with more verbose generation styles tend to benefit from NMISS, as their outputs often retrieve and reuse lexical elements directly from the provided context.
+This might reflect computational constraints or limited abstraction capacity.
+Nevertheless, Gemma-2 also benefits from this behavior, suggesting that contextual retrieval contributes positively to factual grounding rather than mere verbosity.
+By emphasizing contextual relevance and coherence over strict lexical matching, NMISS highlights its advantage in evaluating responses that are partially correct or contextually appropriate, even when they diverge from the reference answers.

+The main contributions of this paper are as follows: (i) it proposes NMISS, a novel scoring framework for hallucination detection that extends standard evaluation metrics by incorporating contextual relevance, thereby enabling a more accurate distinction between hallucinations and contextually valid elaborations.
+The framework is general-purpose and applicable beyond the healthcare domain; (ii) it develops a RAG–based evaluation framework that grounds LLM outputs in structured external knowledge, demonstrating that retrieval mitigates hallucinations and enhances factual grounding; (iii) it presents a comprehensive evaluation of multiple LLMs across varying levels of reasoning difficulty, showing that NMISS exposes performance differences overlooked by traditional metrics; and (iv) it introduces a new dataset comprising 100 Italian healthcare questions annotated by reasoning complexity, supporting domain-specific benchmarking and multilingual question-answering evaluation.